 The Baby Glow

-These changes aren’t bad and doesn’t make no-glow mother lesser than glow-mother.
+These changes aren’t bad and do not make “no-glow” mother less than “glow-mother.”

 This is no doubt the more challenging stage.
 Critics are slightly pardoning when you do not have the glow, but a pregnant mum is expected to snap right back after giving birth.
 Excuse me but, human beings are not elastic bands.
 While some mothers are predisposed to fitness, some just aren’t.
 Even at that, the body is still healing and most doctors do not recommend hitting the gym the moment the doctor says “congratulations”.